mickeysh/Hackathon-01/camera-webservice/README.md

 ### 1 - Setup the Raspberry Pi and take a photo
 1. Install required prerequisites:
       1. Step I - Manual Installation using package managers:
-          * Install git using package manager (hint: use `apt-get`)
+          * Install 'git' using package manager (hint: use `apt-get`)
-          * Python module dependencies (hint: use `pip`): `flask flask-restful boto3 elasticsearch`
       2. Step II - Automatic installation using Ansible configuration manager:
           * Install Ansible on your laptop or on your raspberry-pi (Hint: Raspberian OS is built on Debian Jessie)
           * Clone the git repo from github (hint: use `git` :) )
-          * Update the hosts file with your Raspberry host name
+          * Update the 'hosts' file with your Raspberry host name
           * Read through the Package_dependencies.yml file and try to understand what is the script doing
           * Execute the playbook Package_dependencies.yml.
-Make sure you use our hosts file (hint: -i)
+Make sure you use our 'hosts' file (hint: -i)
-2. Take a photo with `fswebcam` or `commandcam.exe`, transfer this to your laptop (`scp`, and maybe `winscp` are your friends), and verify the camera focus is good.
+2. Take a photo with `fswebcam` and transfer this to your laptop (`scp' can be your best friend), and verify the camera focus is good.
 Repeat as necessary :-)

-### 2- Setup the camera-webservice
+### 2 - Setup the camera-webservice
 1. Copy the camera-webserivce `config.json.example` to `config.json`
 2. Update all parameters to meet your needs
 3. For the `camera_command` parameter these might be helpful: